GrantLi1012/DNDDiceWiz/README.md

-# Getting Started with Create React App
+# Getting Started with Dice Wiz

+This project is deployed at https://dnd-dice-wiz.netlify.app/.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts